 How do you list the characteristics of a gun that really has none?
-Typically we talk from a perspective of what makes a great gun right?
+Typically, we talk from a perspective of what makes a great gun, right?
 I do anyway, so the features that make this gun great would make a 1911 designed for combat typically terrible.
 The GI is built on a series 70 frame so you can get the best trigger possible, which is undoubtedly something 1911 purists will love.
-There are also a few features that were present on original 1911s we’ll talk about.
+Our Rock Island Armory 1911 review will also list few features present on the original 1911s.

 The gun features what has to be some of the tiniest sights this side of a Ruger LCP (not the LCR revolver).
-They are super small open sights.
+These 1911s have super small open sights.
 The rear is a small piece of metal with a cut in the middle.
-The front sight is nothing more than a rounded blade.
+The front sight consists of nothing more than a rounded blade.
 No fancy night sights or even three dot combat sights here.

 The rear serration is nice and short, easy to grip and easy to rack the weapon.
 The trigger is just a plain metal trigger, no skeletonized nothing here.
 The grip safety is small but has no issue being depressed.
-The GI series of 1911s are, and the features they have are simplified.
+The GI series of 1911s, and the features they have, are simplified.
 If you know what you are getting into you won’t be disappointed, but if you want a comfortable shooting and modern 1911, this isn’t for you.

 Fit and Finish

-The fit and finish are rough admittedly.
+Admittedly, the fit and finish are rough.
 It doesn’t look great at first, but it is tough.
-The finish on my is scratched, kicked and abused and its a gun I’ve had for basically 12 years now.
+The finish on mine is scratched, kicked and abused, and it’s a gun I’ve had for basically 12 years now.
 It was a gift before I was old enough to own a gun, so it was mostly in my Dad’s collection.
 However, we shot it a lot.
-Its scratched and chipped over time, and it’s even stained from a variety of holsters.
+It scratched and chipped over time, and even has a variety of holster stains.

 Nothing wrong so to say, but nothing extraordinary.

-The 1911 as a design is a good example of how great ergonomics work.
-The gun places all the controls in easy reach of your firing hand and it’s very easy to use and learn to use.
-It’s remained such a popular platform for the last 107 years for a good reason.
-There is also a great reason why the gun has been so heavily modified over the years.
-The Rock Island GI shows exactly why the design was changed.
+No Rock Island Armory 1911 review is complete without discussing its ergonomics.
+The 1911 as a design demonstrates how great ergonomics work.
+The gun places all the controls in easy reach of your firing hand, and it’s very easy to use and learn to use.
+It has remained such a popular platform for the last 107 years for a good reason.
+There is also a great reason why the gun has been so heavily modified over the years: the Rock Island GI shows exactly why the design was changed.

 First off, the safety is sharp and will cut into the web of your hand after a few hundred rounds.
 It’s pretty painful after some time and gloves are a good thing to have on hand if you want to go hog wild with a crate of ammo.
-The thing beavertail is rough too.
-It doesn’t cut your hand but it does impact your hand and gets tiresome pretty fast.
+The beavertail is rough, too.
+It doesn’t cut your hand, but it does hurt your hand and gets tiresome pretty fast.

 This keeps the gun from being as fun as it could be, but it gives you an authentic experience.
-As I said before the controls are all still easy to reach, this includes the safety magazine release, etc. The gun is still a great representation of the 1911 and its excellent ergonomics.
+As I said before, the controls are all still easy to reach, including the safety magazine release.
+The gun is still a great representation of the 1911 and its excellent ergonomics.

 On the Range

 The aforementioned pain problems don’t show up until you are well into a few hundred rounds.
-It starts simply as being uncomfortable.
-This isn’t terrible at first and the gun is still fun to shoot, but really what gun isn’t fun to shoot?
+It starts simply as a minor discomfort.
+This isn’t terrible at first, and the gun is still fun to shoot, but really what gun isn’t fun to shoot?
 The magazine included is a nice polished Mec Gar 8 rounder that is super reliable and well made.
-The gun is probably mechanically more accurate than I am, but the sights kind of suck.
+The gun is probably mechanically more accurate than I am, though the sights kind of suck.

-The gun is fun to shoot, but it has to be kept cleaned and lubed.
+The gun is fun to shoot, but it requires regular cleaning and lubing.
 The gun is very quick to fail and jam here and there.
-I got a number of failure to feeds as the feed ramp got filthy.
-These are always frustrating and its smart to keep lube on hand when shooting this gun.
-The only reliability issues is the failure to feeds.
+I got a number of failures to feed as the feed ramp got filthy.
+These are always frustrating, so it’s smart to keep lube on hand when shooting this gun.
+The only reliability issues are the failures to feed.
 I haven’t had light primer strikes, misfires, or failures to extract or eject.
-That 1911 joke about the gun being a jamomatic rings true sometimes.
+That 1911 joke about the gun being a jam-o-matic rings true sometimes.

 The trigger is quite nice and short.
 A little take up before it breaks, but the pull is light and pleasant.
-It’s an easy trigger to master and control.
+The 1911 has an easy trigger to master and control.

 It’s hard to say nice things about this gun, but judging it compared to modern automatics is like trying to compare a Colt SAA with an S&W 686.
 It’s not a fair comparison.
-This gun is still fun due to its faults, and the errors, besides reliability, are part of its charm.
-The failure to feeds are the only things I really get angry at.
+This gun is still fun despite its faults, and its errors, besides reliability, are part of its charm.
+The failures to feed is the only thing I really get angry at.
 This gun is purely a range gun, and as a range gun, I’m not relying on it for much more than going bang.

 Looks: 3 out of 5

 I’m glad Rock Island got away from billboarding their guns with a logo.
 My older model has a crazy big logo I hate.
-The idea that this is supposed to rep a WW2 era 1911 is excellent, having it rep a large logo of a company that didn’t exist at the time is dumb.
-Other than that the wood grips are excellent, the grey finish works, and the old-school look is satisfying.
+The idea that this is supposed to represent a WW2 era 1911 is excellent, so having it rep a large logo of a company that didn’t exist at the time is dumb.
+Other than that, the wood grips are excellent, the grey finish works, and the old-school look satisfies.